AnthonyTornetta/InstaCloud/docs/InstaCloud.md

-Supacloud will be a cloud service provider providing not just cloud services, but an incredibly low barrier to entry.
-Using Supacloud should be simpler and more reliable than doing a non-cloud project.
+InstaCloud will be a cloud service provider providing not just cloud services, but an incredibly low barrier to entry.
+Using InstaCloud should be simpler and more reliable than doing a non-cloud project.

 Effectively amplify if it were good.